dotPetya/uniform-timezone/README.md

 How to use?
 Hover over any time element on the page.

  * Does not extract the POST URLs, and the comment URLs are references but can't always be resolved/opened.

+### Threads ✅
+How to use?
+1. Hover over any time element on the page.

 ---